We hope you enjoy this web site and what it represents.

 wear a yellow Star of David as identification.
 A few hundred thousand Jews are allowed to

-leave Germany after they give all of their assets to the government.
+leave Germany after they gave all of their assets to the government.

 The process only ended in 1945 with the conclusion of World War II and the liberation of the death camps.